angular/angular/aio/content/guide/docs-style-guide.md

-This guide covers design and layout patterns for the documentation seen here.
-The patterns should be followed by Authors contributing to Angular documentation.
+This guide covers design and layout patterns for documentation for Angular.
+The patterns should be followed by Authors contributing to this documentation.

 ## Basic Layout